ros2/design/articles/020_ros_with_dds.md

 Work on certain features was stopped cold once key questions had been answered.

 The examples in the `rclcpp_example` package showed that it was possible to implement the basic ROS like API on top of DDS and get familiar behavior.
-This is by no means a complete implementation and doesn't cover all of the features, but in stead it was for educational purposes and addressed most of the doubts which were held with respect to using DDS.
+This is by no means a complete implementation and doesn't cover all of the features, but instead it was for educational purposes and addressed most of the doubts which were held with respect to using DDS.

 Generation of IDL files proved to have some sticking points, but could ultimately be addressed, and implementing basic things like services proved to be tractable problems.